noelforte/eleventy-plugin-vento/.changeset/hungry-swans-float.md

 'eleventy-plugin-vento': patch
 ---

-Clear vento cache on every template change
+Clear Vento cache on every template change, to help with #38.
+Resolution is still WIP.